michaelmarty/UniDec/readme.md

 ## Change Log

+v.
+7.0.3

+Added "Config Data Subbuff" to UPP to allow background subtraction with a curved background in the spreadsheet format.

 v.7.0.2

 Improvements to UPP outputs.
 Fixed issue with reports getting overwritten if the same file is used in multiple rows with UPP.